akashkanade9182/Olx.in./README.md

 # OLx.in

-It is eccomerse website ,here you can buy or sell second hand product.
+It is eccomerse website ,here you can buy or sell second hand products.

 ## Tech Stack